tesseract-ocr/tessdoc/Home.md

 Tesseract can also be used in your own project, under the terms of the [Apache License 2.0.](http://www.apache.org/licenses/LICENSE-2.0) It has a fully featured API, and can be compiled for a variety of targets including Android and the iPhone.
 See the [3rdParty](https://github.com/tesseract-ocr/tesseract/wiki/User-Projects-%E2%80%93-3rdParty) page for a sample of what has been done with it.
 Note that as yet there are very few  3rdParty Tesseract OCR projects [being developed for Mac](https://machow2.com/ocr-for-mac-best-software/#Tesseract_Freesoftware/) (with the only one being [Tesseract macOS](https://github.com/scott0123/Tesseract-macOS)), although there are several online OCR services that can be used on Mac that may use Tesseract as their OCR engine.

-Also, it's free software, so if you want to pitch in and help, please do!
+Also, it is free software, so if you want to pitch in and help, please do!
 If you find a bug and fix it yourself, the best thing to do is to attach the patch to your bug report in the [Issues List](https://github.com/tesseract-ocr/tesseract/issues)

 # Support